NapthaAI/docs/docs/NapthaStorage/1-database.md

 ## Create a Row

-To create a row you need to specify a dict with a data field.
+Similarly, to create a row you need to specify a dict with a data field.

-Via CLI:
+**Via CLI:**

 ```
 naptha storage db create test_embeddings -d '{